hengque/elk-analytics-katacoda-tutorial/elk-analytics/step4.md

 This can take some time, and you are encouraged to move to the next step as things are starting.
 Note that the stack is not yet up and running when you see:

 ```
-TODO: fyll i hur det ser ut innan den är uppe
+$ docker-compose up
+Starting docker-elk_elasticsearch_1 ... done
+Starting docker-elk_logstash_1      ... done
+Starting docker-elk_kibana_1        ... done
 ```

+Even though the `done`-messages are there, the stack is – in fact – not yet running.

-You will know the stack is up and running when the terminal outputs messages from `kibana_1` and `elasticsearch_1`.
+You will know the stack is up and running when the terminal outputs lots of messages from `kibana_1` and `elasticsearch_1`.